paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (D) Assignment to the Office of the Director of National Intelligence of commissioned officers of the Armed Forces shall be considered a joint-duty assignment for purposes of the joint officer management policies prescribed by chapter 38 of title 10 and other provisions of that title.

-**(m) Additional authority with respect to personnel**
+**(l) Additional authority with respect to personnel**

-(1) In addition to the authorities under subsection (f)(3), the Director of National Intelligence may exercise with respect to the personnel of the Office of the Director of National Intelligence any authority of the Director of the Central Intelligence Agency with respect to the personnel of the Central Intelligence Agency under the Central Intelligence Agency Act of 1949 [[50 U.S.C.
+(1) In addition to the authorities under subsection (f)(3),11 See References in Text note below. the Director of National Intelligence may exercise with respect to the personnel of the Office of the Director of National Intelligence any authority of the Director of the Central Intelligence Agency with respect to the personnel of the Central Intelligence Agency under the Central Intelligence Agency Act of 1949 [[50 U.S.C.
 3501](./chapter-046-central-intelligence-agency.md#section-3501) et seq.], and other applicable provisions of law, as of December 17, 2004, to the same extent, and subject to the same conditions and limitations, that the Director of the Central Intelligence Agency may exercise such authority with respect to personnel of the Central Intelligence Agency, including with respect to the notification requirement under section 8(c) of such Act ([50 U.S.C.
 3510(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3510/c&num=0&edition=prelim)).

 (2) Employees and applicants for employment of the Office of the Director of National Intelligence shall have the same rights and protections under the Office of the Director of National Intelligence as employees of the Central Intelligence Agency have under the Central Intelligence Agency Act of 1949 [[50 U.S.C.
 3501](./chapter-046-central-intelligence-agency.md#section-3501) et seq.], and other applicable provisions of law, as of December 17, 2004.

-**(n) Acquisition and other authorities**
+**(m) Acquisition and other authorities**

 (1) In carrying out the responsibilities and authorities under this section, the Director of National Intelligence may exercise the acquisition and appropriations authorities referred to in the Central Intelligence Agency Act of 1949 [[50 U.S.C.
 3501](./chapter-046-central-intelligence-agency.md#section-3501) et seq.] other than the authorities referred to in section 8(b) of that Act [[50 U.S.C.
 3510(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3510/b&num=0&edition=prelim)].